Where Are Tiny Homes Legal? State-by-State Zoning Guide

 What this gives you: a clear, code-friendly core that feels calm and livable.

-2. Design an Entry-to-Core Flow That Reads Conventional
+2. Design an Entry-to-Core Flow That Satisfies Zoning Requirements

-When tiny homes legal status depends on zoning categories, a clear entry sequence helps your interior read as a real home.
+When tiny home zoning laws dictate how your space is categorized, a clear entry sequence helps your interior read as a real home.
 Create a defined entry-to-core flow by placing a bench and closed storage near the door, then opening to the living zone.
 An open plan works best when the entry feels like a small mudroom rather than a hallway.
 Keep the entry zone about 4 feet deep so you can store shoes and outerwear without blocking circulation.
 This simple threshold makes inspectors see the home as functional, not improvised.

 Placement note: keep the entry bench on the same wall as the door to preserve a straight line into the core.